I-440 Beltline Widening

 According to NCDOT, North Carolina’s population has grown enormously in recent years, making the state one of the fastest growing in the nation.
 With more people living, working, and visiting North Carolina, there are also more people on the roads.
 The I-440 Beltline Widening project is one example of how NCDOT strives for ways to improve traffic flow and safety for drivers.

-Lane’s work on the I-440 Beltline Widening project started in 2019.
-Completion by mid-2023 is planned.
+Lane’s work on the I-440 Beltline Widening project began in 2019, with mainline construction scheduled for completion by the end of 2025.

 Technical Highlights

-• Upgrade interchanges
+- Upgrade interchanges

-• Replace pavement and bridges
+- Replace pavement and bridges